dry-python/returns/docs/pages/container.rst

 Working with iterable of containers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Imagine that you have two take 10 random numbers
+Imagine that you have to take 10 random numbers
-and then sum they to get the final result.
+and then sum them to get the final result.

 So, here's how your code will look like: